Brutalist wrought iron wall lamp – Collection

 Tom Ahlström & Hans Ehrich

 Almost always said that these lamps are a design of Tom Ahlström & Hans Ehrich, the two founders of A&E Design, founded in Sweden in 1968.
 It is a HOAX.
 They got nothing to do with these lamps.
 In fact, to say the least, they are not amused that they are always connected with these lamps.
+A + E Leuchten from Germany also sold these lamps, hence the confusion.

 A few years ago I came across a 1970s catalogue of JB Lamparas on Todocolection, a Spanish sales website.
 All these lamps appeared in it.
 Unfortunately the catalogue was already sold.